-Vietnam is a country that I have been wanting to visit for a long time, especially as I adore Vietnamese food and I’d heard so many great things about it.
-The first proper stop on our trip was to the ancient riverside town of Hoi An.
+Vietnam is a country that I have been wanting to visit for a long time, especially as I’d heard so many great things about it and I utterly adore Vietnamese food.
+The first proper stop on our trip to Vietnam was to the ancient riverside town of Hoi An.
 We had caught a...

-Malaysia’s capital, Kuala Lumpur, is an up-and-coming Asian city that is not to be missed when exploring South East Asia.
-The city is a melting pot of predominantly Malaysian, Chinese and Indian people, making for a rich and diverse array of culture, heritage and of...
+Malaysia’s capital, Kuala Lumpur, is an up-and-coming city that is not to be missed when exploring South East Asia.
+The city is a melting pot of predominantly Malaysian, Chinese and Indian people, making for a rich and diverse array of culture, heritage and of course...

 Singapore has all the makings of a great cosmopolitan destination - it's exceedingly modern, slick and immaculately clean.
-Moreover, there is no shortage of great places to drink, dine and shop.
-On a personal level, Singapore is one of my favourite places - here are...
+Moreover, there's no shortage of great places to drink, dine and shop.
+On a personal level, Singapore is one of my favourite places; here are my...